Nuclear power in Slovakia: Reactors

-Two V-213 reactors, designed by Atomenergoproekt and built by Skoda at the Bohunice V2 plant.
+Two V-213 reactors, designed by Atomenergoproekt and built by Skoda are currently operational at the Bohunice V2 plant.
 The V2 units construction began in 1976 and commenced operation in 1984 and 1985 and each provide 466 MWe.

 In 1982 construction on two units of the planned four-unit Mochovce nuclear power plant was commenced by Skoda, using VVER-440 V-213 reactor units, they were commissioned between 1998 and 1999.
-Originally 405 MWe, they were upgraded in 2008 to 438 MWe.
+Originally 440 MWe, they were upgraded in 2008 to 470 MWe.

 The government of Slovakia has been committed to nuclear power, and two new reactors began construction at MNPP in 1987, but were suspended in 1992.
 The project reactivated in 2009.

-The two new reactors at Mochovce have a net electrical capacity of 440 MW each.
+The two new reactors at Mochovce have a net electrical capacity of 471 MWe each.
 Enel, an Italian power company and 50% shareholder of Slovenske Elektrarne, initially planned an investment of €1.6 billion for the completion of the MNPP units 3 and 4 by 2011–2012.
 In January 2006 the Slovak government approved a new energy strategy incorporating these plans, with capacity uprates at MNPP units 1 and 2, and at BNPP units 3 and 4.

 Mochovce-3 came on-line in January 2023.
-Mochovce-4 is due to follow in 2025 or 2026.
+Mochovce-4 is due to follow in 2026.

 In August 2023 Slovakia signed an agreement to receive nuclear fuel from the American company Westinghouse as a step towards moving away from Russian source fuels.
 Slovakia is also talking to France's Framatome to work together on the development of a nuclear fuel for VVER-440 pressurised water reactors.